-- 2.3.24 Progressive raffles may be conducted with traditional or bearer raffle tickets.
-Traditional raffle tickets must be used if ticket sales occur at multiple locations or over multiple days prior to the draw. - 2.3.25 Licensed charitable organizations may use an ERS to conduct in-person or online ticket sales, distribute tickets, and use an RNG to select the winner of the draw.
-An RNG must not be used to determine any winner of a progressive prize. - 2.3.26 Progressive raffle ticket sales must be open to the public and cannot be restricted to a certain group. - 2.3.27 The raffle licence is concluded when the progressive prize is won. - 2.3.28 For progressive raffles with a total ticket value \$20,000 and less, the total ticket value of all draws in the licence must not exceed \$20,000.
-Once ticket sales reach \$20,000, the licensed charitable organization must award the progressive prize according to the approved exit plan. - 2.3.29 For progressive raffles with a total ticket value more than \$20,000, if the progressive prize is expected to reach \$1 million, the licensed charitable organization must submit an operational plan to AGLC with considerations outlined in the Progressive Raffle Best Practices.
+- 2.3.3 Progressive raffles must comply with the following additional policies: - a) Licensed charitable organizations may use an ERS to conduct in-person or online ticket sales, distribute tickets, and use an RNG to select the winner of the draw.
+An RNG must not be used to determine any winner of a progressive prize. - b) Progressive raffle ticket sales must be open to the public and cannot be restricted to a certain group. - c) The raffle licence is concluded when 100 per cent of the progressive prize is won. - d) For progressive raffles with a total ticket value \$20,000 and less, the total ticket value of all draws in the licence must not exceed \$20,000.
+Once ticket sales reach \$20,000, the licensed charitable organization must award the progressive prize according to the approved exit plan. - e) For progressive raffles with a total ticket value more than \$20,000, if the progressive prize is expected to reach \$1 million, the licensed charitable organization must submit an operational plan to AGLC with considerations outlined in the Progressive Raffle Best Practices.
 If no operational plan is submitted to AGLC by the time the progressive prize reaches \$1 million, then the progressive prize must be awarded according to the approved exit plan.